xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 | Cust 2 Twitch | 1490 | 116 |
 | Cust 3 Twitch | 1328 | 395 |

-It’s showing very clearly that we have a traffic massively asymmetrical, which is totally expected considering the type of service they deliver.
+It’s showing very clearly that we have a traffic very asymmetrical.
+Something totally expected considering the type of service they deliver.
 But also it’s showing that ingress traffic is very often “as large as your MTU”.
-It will be a very important parameter when discussing the sampling-interval we have to configure on our interfaces.
+It will be a key parameter when discussing the sampling-interval we have to configure on our interfaces.

-I hope it convinced you that you can not simply take 350B or 500B as your average packet size, it will depend on the type on service you are connected to and the port allocation to NPUs.
+I hope it convinced you that you can not simply take 350B or 500B as your average packet size.
+In reality, it will depend on the type on service you are connected to and the port allocation to NPUs.

 ## Long-lived or short-lived flows?

-Now that we understand the average packet size profiles for each type of services, it could be also very interesting to study how long the flows last.
+Now that we understand the average packet size profiles for each type of services, it could be also interesting to study how long the flows last.
 Or to put it differently, how many packets will represent a normal / average flows before it ends.

 Indeed, if we have very long streams, the cache entry will stay present for a long time and it will require the expiration of the active timer to generate a record and clear the entry.
 In the other hand, if we have just very short streams, very likely they will be represented by a single packet cache entry which will be flushed when we will reach the inactive timer limit.

-The stress on the LC CPU will be higher if we have a larger proportion of 1-packet flow because it will imply we have to create entry in the cache (with all the appropriate fields) instead of just updating an existing entry.
+The stress on the LC CPU will be higher if we have a larger proportion of 1-packet flows because it will imply we have to create new entries in the cache (with all the appropriate fields) instead of just updating an existing entries.

-We can try to answer this with a statistical approach on some real production routers, simply by checking the number of packets we have for each flow entry present in the cache.
+We can take a statistical approach, simply by checking the number of packets we have for each flow entry present in the cache of some real production routers.

 Quick example: